-60. Can publicly funded resources be used for privately funded COVID-19 testing?
+58. Can publicly funded resources be used for privately funded COVID-19 testing?

-No. Publicly funded resources (e.g., swab kits, PPE, ID NOWTM supplies, etc.) CANNOT be used for privately funded COVID-19 testing.
-Please refer to the COVID-19 Guidance: Considerations for Privately-Initiated Testing on the Ministry's website for further details.
+No. Publicly funded resources (e.g., swab kits, PPE, ID NOW® supplies, etc.) CANNOT be used for privately funded COVID-19 testing.
+Please refer to the COVID-19 Provincial Testing and Treatment webpage on the Ministry's website for further details.
 Claims for private COVID-19 testing CANNOT be submitted for reimbursement through the HNS with the COVID-19 PINs.
 Inappropriate claim submissions for private COVID-19 testing are subject to recovery.

-61. When can I bill a Patient Ineligibility Screening Fee?
+59. When can I bill a Patient Ineligibility Screening Fee?